sirily/lab_sphinx/README.md

 ## Files and guide which helps to create language acoustic model.

+This project was made with @gorinars as laboratory work for BMSTU.
 This project contains materials for creating a Russian language acoustic model:

 - Guidelines.pdf contains full guide about work process and description of project files (in Russian only);